Outline

 Food sources that make it easier to induce intestinal starvation are our current foods such as refined carbohydrates, easy-to-digest protein, and processed foods.
 This is because carbohydrates, when taken with water, expand in the stomach, diluting the concentration of the food eaten and speeding up digestion.

-In contrast, eating fibrous vegetables or less digestible foods such as nuts, dairy, meat, and oil/fat, prevents this.
-(Of course, it differs from person to person).
+In contrast, eating less digestible foods (such as whole grains, high-fiber vegetables and nuts) and slow- digesting foods (such as dairy, certain proteins, and fats) prevents intestinal starvation (Of course, it differs from person to person).
 That's why people who eat a balanced diet regularly tend not to gain weight.

 Thinking about dieting based on caloric intake, people who want to lose weight tend to avoid calorie-dense foods such as oily foods, and fatty foods.